hackcharms/vue3-toaster/docs/api.md

 :::
 ## useToasterConfig

-It take cares of configuration of theme and options, it implements [UseToasterConfigType](#usetoasterconfigtype), it has following methods
+It take cares of configuration of theme and options, it implements [UseToasterConfigType](/interfaces#usetoasterconfigtype), it has following methods

 - ### update

 `useToasterConfig().update()` method is used to update the global config of toaster.

 ::: info
-_note_:- Alternatively you can pass props in `<ToastContainer/>` component same as shown in the [Vue.js project](#vuejs-project) section
+_note_:- Alternatively you can pass props in `<ToastContainer/>` component same as shown in the [configration page](/configration#_2-using-toastcontainer-props).
 :::
 - ### all
   `useToasterConfig().all` it return the all applied global configurations.